heyjhun/heyjhun.github.io/_posts/is-it-weird/2019-03-12-the-pleased-one.md

 He has been there almost every time.

-He has this peaceful demeanor I always look forward to see.
+He has this peaceful demeanor I always look forward to seeing.

 Calm, composed, unshaken.

-I never thought I would see him in my dreams
+I never thought I would see him in my dreams.

-I mean he was always there, like he was the "default view" of almost everything that I do
+I mean he was always there like he was the "default view" of almost everything that I do.

-It was a small talk, the opposite of what always happen on a daily basis.
-Dream is most of the time weird.
+It was small talk, the opposite of what always happens daily.
+Most of the time, a dream is weird.